Mythic Consequences, November 21–24, 2019, Naish Holiday Village, Christchurch, Dorset

 |You must be logged in to signup for this game|

-If you want to know about gladiators then I'm your man.
+If you want to know about Roman gladiators please feel free to ask.